viklund/courses/r_programming/1611/Exercises/Vectors.md

 </tbody>
 </table>

-Besides these there of course numerous more or less simple functions that is based on these basic operators available in all R sessions.
-For example if we want to add all values in our example.vector that we discussed earlier, we can do that using
+Besides these, there of course numerous more or less simple functions available in any R session.
+For example, if we want to add all values in our example.vector that we discussed earlier, we can do that using
 addition:

     example.vector[1] + example.vector[2] + example.vector[3]

     [1] 60

-But as we often want to know the sum of a vector we can use the built-in function sum that adds all values found in a vector.
+But we can also use the function `sum()` that adds all numeric values present as arguments.

     sum(example.vector)